Huge fire at Sariska tiger reserve, IAF choppers deployed to put out blaze | Science-Environment

 - India

-Over 200 people and two Indian Air Force helicopters were pressed into service to control a wildfire spread over 10 sq km of the Sariska Tiger Reserve in Rajasthan's Alwar, officials said on Tuesday.
+Over 200 people and two Indian Air Force helicopters were pressed into service to control a wildfire that spread over 10 sq km of Rajasthan's Sariska Tiger Reserve, officials said on Tuesday.
+By Tuesday night, the fire shrunk to five or six square kilometres, the officials added.

-The fire had started on Sunday evening and was brought under control on Monday.
-A few hours later in the evening, the forest fire flared again and was continuing till Tuesday evening.
+The blaze had started on Sunday evening and was brought under control on Monday.
+That evening, a few hours later, it flared again and continued through Tuesday.

-The Forest Department asked people of nearby villages not to enter the forest area.
+The Forest Department asked people of nearby villages not to enter the forest.

 The officials said no tiger is stuck in the affected area and their movement is being monitored.